PDXChinese/pdxchinese.github.io/_pages/artexhibit.md

 ![]({{ site.url }}/assets/images/activities/pp_exhibit_2021.jpg)

-### Background

-Inspired by the success of [Asian Heritage Month Art Gallery Exhibit](https://pdxchinese.org/asian_heritage_month_art_gallery_2021/), we want to ride on the momentumn by holding Full Moon Calligraphy and Photography Exhibit, featuring the works of local Chinese Americans.
-Some are professionals and others are the enthusiasts.
-One thing in common is their love to this community that they call home.
+Inspired by the success of [Asian Heritage Month Art Gallery Exhibit](https://pdxchinese.org/asian_heritage_month_art_gallery_2021/), we want to ride on the momentum by holding Full Moon Calligraphy and Photography Exhibit, again featuring the works of local Chinese Americans, some are professionals and others are the enthusiasts.

 ### Participating Calligraphers